New Zealand Green Investment Finance: Sixth Labour Government, 2018-2023

 crowd-in private finance, invest on a commercial basis, and undertake a market leadership role in green investments.
 The entity would be funded by the Government.

 The NZGIF was legally incorporated in April 2019.
 During the winter of 2019, the bank recruited a leadership team consisting of a chief executive officer, chief investment officer, chief operating officer, and a head of government relations and communications.
 By late 2019, the NZGIF had entered the investment market with a start-up investment of NZ$100 million.

 In early May 2023, Climate Change Minister James Shaw announced that the New Zealand Government would invest NZ$300 million in the New Zealand Green Investment Finance, boosting its total budget to NZ$700 million.
 By November 2023, the NZGIF's chief investment officer Jason Patrick said that the NZGIF had become the largest direct investor in New Zealand companies and technologies seeking to reduce the country's carbon emissions.
-Notable investments have included investing NZ$2.5 million in Waikato-based Ruminant BioTech's methanne inhibiting bolus for livestock, a $2.5m equity stake in Total Nutrient Use Efficiency's (TNUE) new biodegradable fertiliser processor plant near Taupō and NZ$15 million in Lodestone Energy's five solar farms, a NZ$25 million loan for Eastland Generation's geothermal power station in Kawerau, NZ$150 million to acquire 150 zero emission buses for bus company Kinetic and NZ$3.5 million in Kayasand's high-technology manufacturing demonstration plant.
+Notable investments have included investing NZ$2.5 million in Waikato-based Ruminant BioTech's methanne inhibiting bolus for livestock, a $2.5m equity stake in Total Nutrient Use Efficiency's (TNUE) new biodegradable fertiliser processor plant near Taupō and NZ$15 million in Lodestone Energy's five solar farms, an NZ$25 million loan for Eastland Generation's geothermal power station in Kawerau, NZ$150 million to acquire 150 zero emission buses for bus company Kinetic and NZ$3.5 million in Kayasand's high-technology manufacturing demonstration plant.